MichaelABryant/heart-disease-prediction/README.md

 ### Feature Importance

-According to the permutation importance for the logistic regression coefficients in Figure 5, the most important features, in order, were `ca`, `cp`. `sex`, `oldpeak`, and `thal`, `fbs` and `chol` had low impact on the model which is against conventional wisdom that diabetes and high cholesterol increase the risk for heart disease.
+According to the logistic regression coefficients in Figure 5, the most important features, in order, were `ca`, `cp`. `sex`, `oldpeak`, and `thal`, `fbs` and `chol` had low impact on the model which is against conventional wisdom that diabetes and high cholesterol increase the risk for heart disease.
 Although, this group of people are not representative of the general population, because the common trait of these patients is that they have all experienced angina. `thalach` ranks highly in feature importance, as shown in Figure 2, there is a definite difference between the heart disease groups.
 Interestingly, maximum heart rate converges for the two groups, so `thalach` is probably more useful to determine heart disease in younger patients than older.

 <div align="center">